ring0-c0d3-br34k3r/Inline_Hooking/README.md

 - Installing the Hook :
-  void InstallHook(): This function is responsible for installing the hook. originalMessageBoxA = (MessageBoxAFunc)GetProcAddress(GetModuleHandleA("user32.dll"), "MessageBoxA");: Gets the address of the original MessageBoxA function from the "user32.dll" module.
+  This function "void InstallHook()" is responsible for installing the hook. this "originalMessageBoxA = (MessageBoxAFunc)GetProcAddress(GetModuleHandleA("user32.dll"), "MessageBoxA");" Gets the address of the original MessageBoxA function from the "user32.dll" module.
-  VirtualProtect(originalMessageBoxA, sizeof(int), PAGE_EXECUTE_READWRITE, &oldProtect);: Makes the memory of the target function writable. memcpy(originalBytes, originalMessageBoxA, sizeof(int));: Original Byte rankhznohom bach nrj3ohom mn b3d ila khlinahomribda ytzkk 3lina l EDR xaxaxa
+  This "VirtualProtect(originalMessageBoxA, sizeof(int), PAGE_EXECUTE_READWRITE, &oldProtect);" Makes the memory of the target function writable.
+  This "memcpy(originalBytes, originalMessageBoxA, sizeof(int));" Original Byte Storing him to for return in unhooking function
-  DWORD relativeAddress = (DWORD)HookedMessageBoxA - (DWORD)originalMessageBoxA - 5;: Calculates the relative address for the jump instruction.
+  This " DWORD relativeAddress = (DWORD)HookedMessageBoxA - (DWORD)originalMessageBoxA - 5;" Calculates the relative address for the jump instruction.
 Fo9 mn had functions
-  radi nakhdo wa7d l 5 bit bach n7to fihom l JMP mn B3d  |  https://www.malwaretech.com/wp-content/uploads/2015/01/CodeFlow.png
+  We Will take 5 bit for put the JMP  | See : https://www.malwaretech.com/wp-content/uploads/2015/01/CodeFlow.png
-  *(BYTE*)originalMessageBoxA = 0xE9;: Writes the jump opcode to the beginning of the original function | bm3na akhor 3wad tkhdm originalMessageBoxA radi tkhdm JMP
+  This "*(BYTE*)originalMessageBoxA = 0xE9;" Writes the jump opcode to the beginning of the original function | bm3na akhor 3wad tkhdm originalMessageBoxA radi tkhdm JMP (0xE9).
-  (0xE9).
-  *(DWORD*)((DWORD)originalMessageBoxA + 1) = relativeAddress;: Writes the relative address for the jump instruction.
+  This "*(DWORD*)((DWORD)originalMessageBoxA + 1) = relativeAddress;" Writes the relative address for the jump instruction.
-  VirtualProtect(originalMessageBoxA, sizeof(int), oldProtect, &oldProtect);: Restores the original memory protection.
+  This Again "VirtualProtect(originalMessageBoxA, sizeof(int), oldProtect, &oldProtect);" For Restores the original memory protection.

-// Function to uninstall the hook and restore the original function BYTE originalBytes[sizeof(int)];
+- Function to uninstall the hook and restore the original function

+BYTE originalBytes[sizeof(int)];
 void UninstallHook() {

-    // Ensure the target function's memory is writable DWORD oldProtect;
+    - Ensure the target function's memory is writable

+    DWORD oldProtect;
     VirtualProtect(originalMessageBoxA, sizeof(int), PAGE_EXECUTE_READWRITE, &oldProtect);

-    // Restore the original bytes of the target function memcpy(originalMessageBoxA, &originalBytes, sizeof(int));
+    - Restore the original bytes of the target function

+    memcpy(originalMessageBoxA, &originalBytes, sizeof(int));

-    // Restore original memory protection
+    - Restore original memory protection

     VirtualProtect(originalMessageBoxA, sizeof(int), oldProtect, &oldProtect);
 }

 - Uninstall the Hook Function :
-  void UninstallHook(): This function is responsible for uninstalling the hook and restoring the original functionality.
+  This function "void UninstallHook()" is responsible for uninstalling the hook and restoring the original functionality.
-  DWORD oldProtect;: Declares a variable to store the original memory protection of the target function.
+  This "DWORD oldProtect;" Declares a variable to store the original memory protection of the target function.
-  VirtualProtect(originalMessageBoxA, sizeof(int), PAGE_EXECUTE_READWRITE, &oldProtect);: Makes the memory of the target function writable. memcpy(originalMessageBoxA, &originalBytes, sizeof(int));: Restores the original bytes of the target function using the saved bytes (originalBytes).
+  This "VirtualProtect(originalMessageBoxA, sizeof(int), PAGE_EXECUTE_READWRITE, &oldProtect);" Makes the memory of the target function writable.
+  This "memcpy(originalMessageBoxA, &originalBytes, sizeof(int));" Restores the original bytes of the target function using the saved bytes (originalBytes).
-  VirtualProtect(originalMessageBoxA, sizeof(int), oldProtect, &oldProtect);: Restores the original memory protection.
+  This "VirtualProtect(originalMessageBoxA, sizeof(int), oldProtect, &oldProtect);" Restores the original memory protection.

 - Saving Original Bytes :
   Before installing the hook, you need to save the original bytes of the target function.
-Add the following line to the InstallHook function: cpp // Save the original bytes of the target function memcpy(&originalBytes, originalMessageBoxA, sizeof(int)); This line should be placed after obtaining the address of the original MessageBoxA and before modifying the memory.
+Add the following line to the InstallHook function :
+  Save the original bytes of the target function :

+  memcpy(&originalBytes, originalMessageBoxA, sizeof(int));

+  This line "memcpy(&originalBytes, originalMessageBoxA, sizeof(int));" should be placed after obtaining the address of the original MessageBoxA and before modifying the memory.